SamH3pn3r/SamH3pn3r.github.io/_posts/2020-01-07-Labs-project.md

 subtitle: Tagger - Smarter Email
 ---
 Here is the link to my first labs project: [Tagger](https://taggerhq.com)
+and here is a video showing how it works and what we did [video](https://drive.google.com/file/d/1hWgtgHQWiy11NycB7RYzcqBwC4UybmxO/view)

 Since we use the Gmail API, the sign-in is not as smooth as we would have liked.
 You'll get a pop-up that exclaims, "This app isn't verified."